teleprint-me/py.gpt.prompt/README.md

 ![GPT-3.5 Turbo Demo](docs/assets/gpt-3.5-turbo.gif)

-Please note that the application is currently in a broken and incomplete state.
-The developer is actively working on separating concerns for handling the APIs and related models.
-There are ongoing efforts to implement freezing and unfreezing portions of the sequences, and to fit the APIs so they are congruent and interchangeable, supporting hot-swapping between the OpenAI API and Llama.Cpp API.
-The core aspects of the library have been restructured and reorganized for better organization, efficiency, and performance.
+Please note that the application is currently under active development.
+The developer is working on separating concerns for handling the APIs and related models, implementing context window management features, and restructuring the core aspects of the library for better organization, efficiency, and performance.

 ## Table of Contents